yaxley-peaks/blog/src/rootless_root/index.md

 ---

 A programmer from a very large computer company went to a software conference and then returned to report to his manager, saying: &ldquo;What sort of programmers work for other companies?
 They behaved badly and were unconcerned with appearances.
 Their hair was long and unkempt and their clothes were wrinkled and old.
 They crashed our hospitality suite and they made rude noises during my presentation.&rdquo;

 The manager said: "I should have never sent you to the conference.
 Those programmers live beyond the physical world.
 They consider life absurd, an accidental coincidence.
 They come and go without knowing limitations.
 Without a care, they live only for their programs.
 Why should they bother with social conventions?

 > &ldquo;They are alive within the Tao.&rdquo;

 ---

 A novice asked the Master: &ldquo;Here is a programmer that never designs, documents or tests his programs.
 Yet all who know him consider him one of the best programmers in the world.
 Why is this?&rdquo;

 The Master replies: &ldquo;That programmer has mastered the Tao.
 He has gone beyond the need for design; he does not become angry when the system crashes, but accepts the universe without concern.
 He has gone beyond the need for documentation; he no longer cares if anyone else sees his code.
 He has gone beyond the need for testing; each of his programs are perfect within themselves, serene and elegant, their purpose self-evident.
 Truly, he has entered the mystery of Tao.&rdquo;

+## Book 3 &#x2013; Design

+Thus spake the master programmer:

+> &ldquo;When the program is being tested, it is too late to make design changes.&rdquo;

 ---

+There once was a man who went to a computer trade show.
+Each day as he entered, the man told the guard at the door:

+> &ldquo;I am a great thief, renowned for my feats of shoplifting.
+Be forewarned, for
+> this trade show shall not escape unplundered.&rdquo;

+This speech disturbed the guard greatly, because there were millions of dollars of computer equipment inside, so he watched the man carefully.
+But the man merely wandered from booth to booth, humming quietly to himself.

+When the man left, the guard took him aside and searched his clothes, but nothing was to be found.

+On the next day of the trade show, the man returned and chided the guard saying:
+&ldquo;I escaped with a vast booty yesterday, but today will be even better.&rdquo; So the guard watched him ever more closely, but to no avail.

+On the final day of the trade show, the guard could restrain his curiosity no longer. &ldquo;Sir Thief,&rdquo; he said, &ldquo;I am so perplexed, I cannot live in peace.
+Please enlighten me.
+What is it that you are stealing?&rdquo;

+The man smiled. &ldquo;I am stealing ideas,&rdquo; he said.

+---

+There once was a master programmer who wrote unstructured programs.
+A novice programmer, seeking to imitate him, also began to write unstructured programs.
+When the novice asked the master to evaluate his progress, the master criticized him for writing unstructured programs, saying, &ldquo;What is appropriate for the master is not appropriate for the novice.
+You must understand the Tao before transcending structure.&rdquo;

+---

+There was once a programmer who was attached to the court of the warlord of Wu.
+The warlord asked the programmer: &ldquo;Which is easier to design: an accounting package or an operating system?&rdquo;

+&ldquo;An operating system,&rdquo; replied the programmer.

+The warlord uttered an exclamation of disbelief. &ldquo;Surely an accounting package is trivial next to the complexity of an operating system,&rdquo; he said.

+&ldquo;Not so,&rdquo; said the programmer, &ldquo;when designing an accounting package, the programmer operates as a mediator between people having different ideas: how it must operate, how its reports must appear, and how it must conform to the tax laws.
+By contrast, an operating system is not limited by outside appearances.
+When designing an operating system, the programmer seeks the simplest harmony between machine and ideas.
+This is why an operating system is easier to design.&rdquo;

+The warlord of Wu nodded and smiled. &ldquo;That is all good and well, but which is easier to debug?&rdquo;

+The programmer made no reply.

+---

+A manager went to the master programmer and showed him the requirements document for a new application.
+The manager asked the master: &ldquo;How long will it take to design this system if I assign five programmers to it?&rdquo;

+&ldquo;It will take one year,&rdquo; said the master promptly.

+&ldquo;But we need this system immediately or even sooner!
+How long will it take if I assign ten programmers to it?&rdquo;

+The master programmer frowned. &ldquo;In that case, it will take two years.&rdquo;

+&ldquo;And what if I assign a hundred programmers to it?&rdquo;

+The master programmer shrugged. &ldquo;Then the design will never be completed,&rdquo; he said.

+## Book 4 &#x2013; Coding

 Thus spake the master programmer:

-&ldquo;When the program is being tested, it is too late to make design changes.&rdquo;
+> &ldquo;A well-written program is its own heaven; a poorly-written program is its own hell.&rdquo;

 ---

+A program should be light and agile, its subroutines connected like a string of pearls.
+The spirit and intent of the program should be retained throughout.
+There should be neither too little or too much, neither needless loops nor useless variables, neither lack of structure nor overwhelming rigidity.

+A program should follow the &ldquo;Law of Least Astonishment&rdquo;.
+What is this law?
+It is simply that the program should always respond to the user in the way that astonishes him least.

+A program, no matter how complex, should act as a single unit.
+The program should be directed by the logic within rather than by outward appearances.

+If the program fails in these requirements, it will be in a state of disorder and confusion.
+The only way to correct this is to rewrite the program.

+---

+A novice asked the master: &ldquo;I have a program that sometime runs and sometimes aborts.
+I have followed the rules of programming, yet I am totally baffled.
+What is the reason for this?&rdquo;

+The master replied: "You are confused because you do not understand Tao.
+Only a fool expects rational behavior from his fellow humans.
+Why do you expect it from a machine that humans have constructed?
+Computers simulate determinism; only Tao is perfect.

+&ldquo;The rules of programming are transitory; only Tao is eternal.
+Therefore you must contemplate Tao before you receive enlightenment.&rdquo;

+&ldquo;But how will I know when I have received enlightenment?&rdquo; asked the novice.

+&ldquo;Your program will then run correctly,&rdquo; replied the master.

+---

+A master was explaining the nature of Tao of to one of his novices. &ldquo;The Tao is embodied in all software - regardless of how insignificant,&rdquo; said the master.

+&ldquo;Is the Tao in a hand-held calculator?&rdquo; asked the novice.

+&ldquo;It is,&rdquo; came the reply.

+&ldquo;Is the Tao in a video game?&rdquo; continued the novice.

+&ldquo;It is even in a video game,&rdquo; said the master.

+&ldquo;And is the Tao in the DOS for a personal computer?&rdquo;

+The master coughed and shifted his position slightly. &ldquo;The lesson is over for today,&rdquo; he said.

+---

+Prince Wang"s programmer was coding software.
+His fingers danced upon the keyboard.
+The program compiled without an error message, and the program ran like a gentle wind.

+&ldquo;Excellent!&rdquo; the Prince exclaimed, &ldquo;Your technique is faultless!&rdquo;

+&ldquo;Technique?&rdquo; said the programmer turning from his terminal, &ldquo;What I follow is Tao - beyond all techniques!
+When I first began to program I would see before me the whole problem in one mass.
+After three years I no longer saw this mass.
+Instead, I used subroutines.
+But now I see nothing.
+My whole being exists in a formless void.
+My senses are idle.
+My spirit, free to work without plan, follows its own instinct.
+In short, my program writes itself.
+True, sometimes there are difficult problems.
+I see them coming, I slow down, I watch silently.
+Then I change a single line of code and the difficulties vanish like puffs of idle smoke.
+I then compile the program.
+I sit still and let the joy of the work fill my being.
+I close my eyes for a moment and then log off.&rdquo;

+Prince Wang said, &ldquo;Would that all of my programmers were as wise!&rdquo;

 <a id="the-unix-power-clasic"></a>